nlapalu/MSTS/doc/MSTS_detect_nucleosomes.md

 # MSTS_detect_nucleosomes.py

 This tool detects and classifies nucleosomes from a bigWig file.
 Firstly, It performs a gaussian smoothing on the data.
 Then nucleosomes are detected with a greedy algorithm based on signal value and 147bp space constraint.
+To relax this stringent space constraint, we allow an overlap of 30 bp by default.
 Then It launches two clustering steps: 1/ a hierarchical clustering, done in several iterations with random subsets of data.
 This step defined the most probable number of clusters expected 2/ a KMeans clustering on all data with the previously defined number of cluster.
-Clusters are then exported in several formats (bed, wig).
+Clusters are then exported in several formats (txt, bed, wig) classified as "very-well", "well", "fuzzy" and "bad positioned".
+The classification is done on the average profile.
+A "refined" clustering step could be launched on fuzzy nucleosomes with a relaxed cut-off to refine possible sub-clusters.

 ## Usage and options